- Overview

 Example application architecture¶

-Local Business Logic and State: Actions and data that a single participant node can handle on their own without needing consensus from others.
+Local Business Logic and State: Actions and data that a single participant node can handle independently without consensus from others.

-Consensus Business Logic and State: Actions and data that require agreement or validation from multiple parties and need to be handled using Daml smart contracts.
+Consensus Business Logic and State: Actions and data that require agreement from multiple parties and must be handled using Daml smart contracts.

 Frontend |